emmstavis/campaign/README.md

 **donor_res:** scrapes Open Secrets to find potential donors based on given criteria

-**dupe_finder:** exports csv with all duplicates within given csv from donor database
+**dupe_finder:** exports csv with all duplicates found in given csv from donor database

 **fec_dupe_finder:** finds duplicates within csv from database and FEC files